 The answer to this question depends on several factors.
-Usually, a fair settlement is determined based on the kind of injury you have, the quality and ability of your personal injury attorney, and the amount of insurance available.
+Usually, a “fair” settlement is determined based on your injury and the amount of insurance available.

-In Georgia, an injury victim is entitled to compensation for the harms and losses suffered.
-This usually means your past and future medical expenses, your lost pay as a result of your injuries, and your pain and suffering–including any future limitations caused by your injury.
+In Georgia, an injured victim is entitled to compensation for the harms and losses suffered.
+This usually means how your injuries affect past and future medical expenses, any lost income, pain and suffering, and any physical limitations.

-Georgia personal injury lawyers use settlement and verdict reporters, this process is known as settlement or jury verdict research, as a guide to set a settlement range for injury cases.
+Georgia personal injury lawyers perform jury verdict research and settlement reports to set a settlement range for injury cases.
 Insurance companies use the same, or a similar, process.
-Claims professionals will review what similar cases settled for in the past and how much jury’s tend to award in cases with facts and injuries that closely match your case.
-This provides guidance concerning what amount may be considered fair in the eyes of the local community where the case may be brought.
+Claims professionals will review cases with similar facts as your case to gauge potential settlement or jury verdicts.
+This process provides an amount that may be considered fair by the local community where the case will be filed.

-A careful attorney will discuss with you what other victims have received for similar injuries and under similar circumstances.
-If the insurance company makes an offer below that range, your options may include making a counter-offer and continuing to negotiate or filing a lawsuit.
-Insurance adjusters often make better and larger settlement offers to attorneys and law firms that have a reputation for filing suit against low-ball offers.
+A careful attorney will discuss with you what other victims have received for similar injuries and circumstances.
+If the insurance adjuster makes an offer below the range determined by your attorney, a counter offer may continue negotiations.
+Or, you and your lawyer may decide to file a lawsuit.
+Insurance companies often make better offers when the lawyer has a reputation for filing lawsuits against low-ball offers.

-An attorney’s understanding of convincing arguments, such as how the accident has affected your enjoyment of life and how much it could cost you in the future, comes from years of practice and a wealth of experience.
+An experienced attorney will craft an argument for the top of the range by conveying how the accident has affected your quality of life.
 For this reason, it is usually in your best interest to choose a lawyer who has a long and successful history of winning personal injury cases.